CityofToronto/bdit_data-sources/volumes/miovision/README.md

 HAVING COUNT(1) > 1
 ```

 This query checks for duplicate records in the `raw_data` table.
 This can also be modified to be used in the `volumes` table.
+If there are duplicate records, and the problem is persistent and significant, check with the datalink portal and communicate with miovision about this issue.

 The data in `raw_data` also occasionally includes volumes with invalid movements.
 An example would be a WB thru movement on an EB one-way street such as Adelaide.
-Run [`select-invalid_movements_tmc.sql`](sql/select-invalid_movements_tmc.sql) to look for invalid volumes that may need to be deleted.
-Alter the query as necessary to select the movements from `raw_data`.
+Run [`find_invalid_movments.sql`](sql/function-find_invalid_movments.sql) to look for invalid volumes that may need to be deleted.
+This will create a warning if the number of invalid movements is higher than 1000, and that further QC is needed.

 ## 8. Current Issues and Tasks